 I have heard arguments for both sides, but from my experience, and what I run on my Jeeps, synthetic wins every time.

 For starters, the weight savings is huge.
 On my XJ I've replaced the front bumper with a Smittybilt steel front bumper and bull bar.
 That alone is 140 pounds or so in front of my tires, before I even bolt on a winch.
-Then, when I look at the difference between the Q9500 with steel cable vs the Q9500 with synthetic, the synthetic saves me about 20 lbs.
+If you're in the market for a winch you can find all the winches we sell here.
+When I look at the difference between the Q9500 with steel cable vs the Q9500 with synthetic, the synthetic saves me about 20 lbs.
 If you are keeping score, that is about a 10% weight savings.
 Now this may seem like a small number at first, but if you consider the front of your Jeep is where most weight is, you'll definitely want to save some weight where you can.

 But that is only one small part of the story.
 The truth is, weight for weight, synthetic winch line is 11 times stronger than steel cable which makes another check in the win column.
 In fact, the 3/8th inch Quadratec Dyneema Synthetic Line is rated for 18,000 lbs which far exceeds most of the winches on the market.